Seizure of Bulgaria's Corpbank

-In June 2014, a run on Bulgaria’s Corporate Commercial Bank (Corpbank) brought down the bank, the country’s fourth largest.
-It was closed down by the country’s central banking system, the Bulgarian National Bank, and had ripple effects throughout Bulgaria’s economy.
+In June 2014, a bank run on Bulgaria's Corporate Commercial Bank (Corpbank) brought down the bank, the country's fourth largest.
+It was closed down by the country's central banking system, the Bulgarian National Bank, and had ripple effects throughout Bulgaria's economy.
 Corpbank's depositors have estimated that the losses from the bank's insolvency could amount to 10 billion Bulgarian lev or approximately 5 billion Euro.
-As a result, international investors are wary of making investments in the country.
-Corpbank’s owner, Tzvetan Vassilev, currently lives in exile in Serbia as the Serbian courts have denied his extradition.
-Bulgaria's authorities have charged him with embezzlement, but he claims the charges are politically motivated.
+As a result, international investors became wary of making investments in the country.
+Corpbank's owner, Tzvetan Vassilev, lives in exile in Serbia as the Serbian courts have denied his extradition.
+Bulgaria's authorities charged him with embezzlement, but he said the charges are politically motivated.

 People

 Tzvetan Vassilev

 In 2013 Forbes named Tzvetan Vassilev the "most influential Bulgarian."
 Vassilev owned 100% of the shares of a finance house called Bromak EOOD.
 Until the government takeover of Corpbank, he was the majority shareholder of Corpbank.
 The bank controlled other companies which employed over 16,000 people.
-In 2014 this whole story turned into a nightmare for thousands depositors following a bank run in 2014, which many believe was artificially induced.
-Notably, political analyst Ilian Vassilev has stated that Corporate Commercial Bank is "the victim of an assault" by Bulgaria's Prosecutor's Office and medial mogul and politician Delyan Peevski."
-Financier Vladimir Karolev argues the insolvency of Corporate Commercial Bank was artificial and deliberate.